 Physician Scientist Track

-The Stanford Pediatrics Residency Physician Scientist Track is designed to encourage and support physician-scientists on their research paths.
+The Stanford Pediatrics Residency Physician Scientist Track is designed to encourage and support physician-scientist residents on their career paths to become academicians and clinician-investigators.
 This track includes MD/PhD, MD, and DO residents who have had extensive prior research experience.
 This program allows research-focused residents to have dedicated funding for a Stanford fellowship.

 At Stanford, we have a track record of cultivating and fostering the careers of physician scientists.
 We offer this additional match for physician scientist applicants interested in a research intensive career.
 Both the Physician Scientist Track (4 positions/year) and Categorical Track are available to physician scientist applicants, and research intensive candidates may apply to both.
 However, we can only support the American Board of Pediatrics’ alternative pathways (IRP and ARP) for residents on the Physician Scientist Track.